Barcelona Festivals, Events, and Holidays 2025

 Come to Barcelona any day of the year, and you’re guaranteed to find the right event for you.
 Religious celebrations, concerts, food fairs, or a Mexican food meet-up?
 They’re always happening!
 Read this list of major events, festivals, and public holidays in Barcelona to help you plan your trip.
 Read more about Barcelona events to expect!

 Winter Sales Season.
-January 7-March 6, 2024.
+January 7 – end of March.
 Unlike in the US (where there are sales every damn day of the year), shopping sales are a huge deal in Spain.
 Why?
 Retailers start with major markdowns, sometimes at 70%.
 If they can’t get rid of stock, they may make a second markdown.
 The sales seasons happen twice a year (the other season is in August), so if you’re looking for that special something look for “Rebaixes” or “Rebajas” on the storefront.
-It might be worth it – if you want to find a special dress from Zara or books from FNAC.
+It might be worth it – if you want to find a special sweater from Zara or books from FNAC.

-Foguerons de Sa Pobla: TBD.
+Foguerons de Sa Pobla: January 25, 2025.
 A tradition from the Spanish island of Mallorca, the Foguerons de Sa Pobla is when you’ll see around a dozen bonfires in the artsy neighborhood of Gràcia.
 You also get to enjoy Mallorcan folk singing, concerts, theater, and more all week.
 Oh, and grilling meat in the bonfires!

-Mobile World Congress: February 26 – February 29, 2024.
+Mobile World Congress: March 3 – March 6, 2025.
 Kind of like Muslims to Mecca, the Mobile World Congress draws techies from around the world, making it the largest exhibition for the mobile industry.
 Buy yourself a ticket if you want to hear from thought leaders, learn new trends and technologies, and expand your network.
+This is HUGE, which makes it about $1000 a pop.
 MWC is held between two convention centers, Fira Gran Via and Fira Montjuic.

 Important dates: Remember that many shops and restaurants are closed on Good Friday, March 29.
 They’re also closed on Easter Sunday, March 31 (like every Sunday.
 AND closures are on Easter Monday (yes, Easter Monday!), April 1

 Festa Major de Sagrada Familia.
-TBD.
+April 19 – 28, 2025.
 Coinciding with the special day of Sant Jordi (below), the local festival of the Sagrada Familia neighborhood is perhaps one of the most photogenic events – where you can photograph a casteller right in front of the majestic Sagrada Familia.
 Also expect to see dancing gegants, drummers and musicians, “devils” carrying fire during a correfoc, and more.

 Feria de Abril de Catalunya (April Fair of Catalunya).
-TBD.
+Usually in April/May.
+No date announced yet!
 Almost (but not quite) like the traditional spring fair in Seville, the Feria de Abril in Barcelona celebrates Andalusian style: flamenco dancing, polka-dot ruffle dresses, and pop-up restaurant tents with plenty of room for dancing sevillanas.
 There’s also a massive section of noisy carnival rides, retail stands, and cotton candy.
 The fun takes place in Parc del Fòrum.

 May 1 is Labor Day, and most shops and restaurants are closed.

 La Nit dels Museus (Museums Night).
-TBD.
+May (no dates announced yet).
 Take advantage of entering 68 museums for free from 7 pm to 1am.
 Museums include MACBA, Recinte Moderniste de Sant Pau, Museu, FC Barcelona, MNAC, and Museu Picasso.
 Go early because queues can be long.

 Pentecost Monday, or Whit Monday is, May 20.
 Shops and restaurants are closed!

 Spanish Grand Prix.
-TBD.
+May 30 – June 1, 2025.
 If cars and races are your thing, don’t miss the Formula One Grand Prix.
-For the 32nd consecutive year, the races will be held at Montmeló.
+For the 33rd consecutive year, the races will be held at Montmeló.
 You can expect about 500,000 folks to participate.

 L’Ou Com Balla (The Dancing Egg).
-TBD.
+June 19 – June 22, 2025.
 Ever see an egg dance on water?
 L’Ou Com Balla celebrates Corpus Christi, 60 days after Easter Sunday.
 In several squares and cloisters around Barcelona, you’ll see an empty egg bouncing up and down on fountain waters.
 Catch it at Barcelona Cathedral (most popular), Frederic Marès Museum, the Maritime Museum (Museu Marítim), and Pedralbes Monastery.
 In some places, you can see the dancing egg until June 14.

 Festival Jardins de Pedralbes: TBD.
 [NOTE: this event may be canceled 🙁 Stay updated on the official website.]
 This small-crowd music festival is set in the Pedralbes gardens, and manages to draw the largest names.
 On this year’s list is James Blunt, Dido, Raphael, Andres Calamaro, Patti Smith, Crowded House, Cat Stevens, Diana Ross, and MORE!
 Names are still being added and prices are reasonable.

 Sónar Festival.
-TBD.
+June 12 – 14, 2025.
 One of the most important electronic music festivals, Sonar blends music, technology, and creativity with DJ sets, live performances, and immersive art.
 Visit the Sónar website to see the full lineup.

 OFFSónar Festival.
-TBD.
+June 10 – 15, 2025.
 More electronic and techno music is celebrated with this “off” festival, kind of a smaller festival in various venues across Barcelona.
 OFFSónar Festival includes artists Solomun and Adriatique.
 It takes place at Poble Espanyol.
 Visit the OFFSónar website.

 Tast a la Rambla (Tasting on Las Ramblas).
-TBD.
+Early June 2025.
 This food festival is where you can nibble on some traditional and classic bites on the most iconic Barcelona street, Las Ramblas.
 Get a taste at one of the 50 local restaurants and, participate in the food workshops, and enjoy the live music!

 Cinema Lliure a La Platja (Open-Air Cinema at the Beach).
-TBD.
+June – August, 2025.
 Check out full-length independent films shown at the San Sebastian beach on the sand.
 They’re usually in Spanish or Catalan, are projected on a big screen.
 They’re usually held on Thursdays at 9 pm, but that’s still TBD.
 And it’s FREE!
 Just bring a blanket, snacks, friends, and your favorite teddy bear.

 Brunch in the Park: TBD.
 This summer music festival series features international artists and DJs in a sunny park setting.
 Performances are held in different locations like Parc de Joan Brossa in Montjuic.
 Shows have already sold out.
 It’s also a family-friendly event – with play zones and activities for the kids.
 It’s the perfect place for parents to feel hip: enjoying the sun, dancing to music, and taking the family.